info

 Promenade Closure

-Permanent closure of the towpath and promenade path along the Rhine below the Pfaffendorf bridge from the wine village to the castle steps.
+Permanent closure of the towpath and promenade along the Rhine near the Pfaffendorf bridge between the Weindorf and the palace steps.

 Learn more

-Luftaufnahme von der Koblenzer Stadtteil Ehrenbreitstein mit der Festung, dem deutschen Eck und dem Zusammenfluss von Rhein und Mosel im Blickfeld ©Dominik Ketz | Rheinland-Pfalz Tourismus GmbH
+Luftaufnahme von dem Koblenzer Stadtteil Ehrenbreitstein mit der Festung, dem deutschen Eck und dem Zusammenfluss von Rhein und Mosel © Dominik Ketz | Rheinland-Pfalz Tourismus GmbH

 The Fortress City of Koblenz